 - Persistently elevated HCG (pregnancy hormone) levels

 Blood tests and a CT scan to detect potential metastatic tumor in any organ or a chest X-ray may be recommended to determine if cancer is present.

-Every week, your multidisciplinary team meets in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
-Your team may include your gynecologic oncologist, radiation oncologist, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
-This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for each individual patient.
+Your multidisciplinary team meets regularly in a multidisciplinary conference to discuss your case in detail and to design a personalized treatment plan.
+The team may include your gynecologic oncologist, radiation oncologist, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
+This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for your care.